Join us for an embodied book club

 The book is a map of how a woman who lived almost 2000 years ago overcame her fate and invoked her own divine will, called back her own power and had the audacity to live her own life in alignment with her soul.

 I feel that Thecla's story may be a necessary next step for me.
 And maybe for you too.
 I'm inspired to offer this in the spirit of reciprocity.
-Please share your email below to get the zoom links for the FREE live sessions happening throughout August and September.
+Please share your email below to get the zoom links for the free live sessions happening throughout September and October

 embodied book club